-The values in the second column from the right represent the apparent recovery in the stored samples.
+(3) The values in the second column from the right represent the apparent recovery in the stored samples.
 These can be divided by the recoveries obtained in the freshly fortified samples to determine the corrected recovery, the measure of the stability of the residue in storage as discussed in the previous section of this document.

 (g) Data reporting format.
-The following describes the order and format for a study item by item.
+The following describes a suggested order and format for a report item by item.
+However, other formats are also acceptable provided the information described in this paragraph is included.

-(1) Title/Cover Page.

-Title page and additional documentation requirements (i.e., requirements for data submission and procedures for claims of confidentiality of data) if relevant to the study report should precede the content of the study formatted below.
+(1) Title/cover page.
+Title page and additional documentation requirements (i.e. requirements for data submission and procedures for claims of confidentiality of data) if relevant to the study report should precede the content of the study formatted below.

-(2) Table of Contents
+(2) Table of contents

-(3) Summary/Introduction.

-This section should include the following: Purpose, Introduction (include summary table of storage validation data); Sample preparation and fortification; Storage and sampling procedures; Analytical procedures; and Methods of Calculation.
+(3) Summary/introduction.
+This section should include the following: Purpose, introduction (include summary table of storage validation data), sample preparation and fortification, storage and sampling procedures, analytical procedures, and methods of calculation.

-(4) Materials.

-(i) Test substance.

-(A) If fortification is used, describe the test substance(s) (chemical/ common/experimental/CAS name(s), including the determination/check of the purity of the test compound(s) (parent plus any metabolites(s) of special concern, all in reference standard form) and preparation of standard solutions);
+(4) Materials-(i) Test substance.
+(A) If fortification is used, describe the test substances (chemical/common/experimental/CAS names, including the determination/check of the purity of the test compounds (parent plus any metabolitess of special concern, all in reference standard form) and preparation of standard solutions).

-(B) If weathered residue samples are used, identify the nature and amount of test substance(s) therein at "zero time" (defined as the beginning of the storage stability testing); and
+(B) If weathered residue samples are used, identify the nature and amount of test substances in the sample at zero-time (defined as the beginning of the storage stability testing).

-(C) Other (any and all additional information the petitioner considers appropriate and relevant to provide a complete and thorough description and identification of the test substance(s) used in storage stability validation testing).

-(ii) Test commodity.

-(A) Identification of the RAC(s) (crop/type/variety/botanical name) and the specific crop part(s) or processed commodity to be used in storage stability testing;
+(C) Any and all additional information the petitioner considers appropriate and relevant to provide a complete and thorough description and identification of the test substances used in storage stability validation testing. (ii) Test commodity.
+(A) Identification of the RACs (crop/type/variety/ botanical name) and the specific crop parts or processed commodity to be used in storage stability testing.

-(B) The development stages(s), general condition (immature/mature, green/ripe, fresh/dry, etc.) and size(s) of the RAC samples used in storage stability testing;
+(B) The development stagess, general condition (immature/mature, green/ripe, fresh/dry, etc.) and sizes of the RAC samples used in storage stability testing.

-(C) Treatment/preparation of RAC or processed commodity sample(s) prior to storage stability testing (e.g., trimming, cleaning, or other means of residue removal, compositing, subsampling, chopping, extraction, etc., reference to the FDA PAM, Vol. I, sections 141-142 for recommended procedures);
+(C) Treatment/preparation of RAC or processed commodity samples prior to storage stability testing (e.g. trimming, cleaning, or other means of residue removal, compositing, subsampling, chopping, extraction, etc., reference to the FDA PAM, Vol. I, sections 141-142 for recommended procedures (see paragraph (h)(6) of this guideline)).

-(D) Sample identification number (source of sample(s), field trial identification number, control or weathered residue sample, coding and labeling information (should be the same as, or cross- referenced to, the sample coding/labeling assigned at harvest);
+(D) Sample identification number (source of samples, field trial identification number, control or weathered residue sample, coding and labeling information (should be the same as, or cross- referenced to, the sample coding/labeling assigned at harvest).

-(E) Other (any and all additional information the petitioner considers appropriate and relevant to provide a complete and thorough description of the RAC(s).
+(E) Any and all additional information the petitioner considers appropriate and relevant to provide a complete and thorough description of the RACs.

-(5) Methods.

-(i) Experimental design (e.g., number of test commodities, number of test substances, number and magnitude of test levels, number of replicate samples per test compound per test level, number of sampling intervals, representativeness of test commodities to the matrices of concern, etc.)
+(5) Methods-(i) Experimental design.
+Number of test commodities, number of test substances, number and magnitude of test levels, number of replicate samples per test compound per test level, number of sampling intervals, representativeness of test commodities to the matrices of concern, etc.

 (ii) Test procedures.

-(A) Fortification (spiking) procedure, if used: Detail the manner in which the test compound(s) was/were introduced to the test substrate(s);
+(A) Fortification (spiking) procedure, if used: Detail the manner in which the test compounds was/were introduced to the test substrates.

-(B) Storage conditions: Temperature, humidity, lighting, container type(s)/size, crop form (extract/macerate/etc.), sample size(s)/weight(s), duration, etc. should be provided;
+(B) Storage conditions: Temperature, humidity, lighting, container types/size, crop form (extract/macerate/etc.), sample sizes/weights, duration, etc. should be provided.